 I have to admit I am not one of those people who goes all out for Halloween.
 Even as a child, I was a little half hearted.
 I used to get dressed up to go trick or treating (or ‘guising’ as we called it) but it was usually a quick homemade effort.
 Each year I’d carve a swede (which is what we had instead of pumpkins) but I think that was more I was a bit crafty than about loving Halloween decor.

-I have become a bit more into it now the kids can appreciate it more and it helps how fun our area is on Halloween night.
+I have become a bit more into it now the kids can appreciate it more.
+It helps how fun our area is on Halloween night, too.
 Some houses even had Haunted-house style yards set up last year which, given how urban our area is was pretty impressive!

 My husband and I are less of a sweet tooth and tend to embrace the pumpkin side a bit more with things like pumpkin arancini, pumpkin ravioli or pumpkin pasta.
 The kids are definitely more sweet-toothed.
 Both boys have developed a taste for chocolate and so things like chocolate pumpkin pastry twists were a hit with everyone last year, as were these.